 Michael sighed.
 Even if he had known the pleasure of holding David just once, he knew he could not wrap his arms around a memory.
 He would never again hear that soft voice whispering his name over and over, or the gentle laughter that had made David seem so human.
 He could still recall the heat of the blood running through his veins when he watched David and the others attack the bonfire group on the beach, and how much he had wanted David at that moment.
 More than Star, perhaps even more than sunlight.
 It was the shock of that need that drove Michael to such desperate lengths to break free of the vampire curse.
 He had never seen himself as a lover of other boys before that moment, where even his night of passion with Star seemed dull-edged in comparison to the hard, bright edge of desire that coursed through him whenever he looked upon David.

-The Frog brothers wanted to burn all the vampire bodies--and remnants of bodies--but Michael felt compelled to steal David's body away from them. he decided to take David back to the dilapidated hotel where he had once lived and loved as a mortal, and to bury him deep inside that rotting tomb with the two animal horns still skewering David's flesh.
+The Frog brothers wanted to burn all the vampire bodies--and remnants of bodies--but Michael felt compelled to steal David's body away from them. he decided to take David back to the dilapidated hotel where he had once lived and loved as a mortal, and to bury him deep inside that rotting tomb with the two animal horns still skewering David's flesh, sawn off close to the body to make them manageable.
 For Michael it seemed a fitting resting place for someone who had probably been just like him before the fateful day when his path crossed Max's.
 From the raging hunger that had filled him at the bonfire, Michael knew how hard it was to resist the call of blood, and he could not blame David for eventually giving in to that hunger.

 Deep inside the hotel, he laid David to rest as if he was merely sleeping.
 With no one to observe his actions, he could not resist giving in to a desire to lie down beside him and wrap his arms around him for just a short while.
 Michael placed a kiss upon the cold lips and held on tight, allowing himself at least one real memory even if David would never return that embrace.